derykmakgill/website/tax.md

 <code style="font-family: courier new, monospace;">They had no right to do that, George.</code> M replied.

 *So he's some kind of hacker activist,* thought George.
-George didn't like activists.
+George didn't like activists of any stripe.
+He'd always thought the world would be a better place if they simply got a real job.
 But M seemed different.
 And someone who hated the IRS as much as he did must be all right in his book.
 He decided to play along for now. <code style="font-family: courier new, monospace;">Okay.
 Assuming that is true, that you have a refund for me, who is paying for it?"

 <code style="font-family: courier new, monospace;">lol.</code> M replied. <code style="font-family: courier new, monospace;">You're paying for it.
 It's a refund.</code>